ExpenseGhost

 CategorySoftware-led automationSelf-employed bookkeeping (Intuit)

-Bank transaction syncPlaid (broad coverage)Intuit's connector (narrower, with breakage)
+Bank syncPlaid (broad coverage)Intuit connector (narrower, more breakage)

 Starting price$16/mo$20/mo (rising)